-I used most of these elimination communication supplies at some point along my son's potty learning journey, and I'm happy to share what worked well for us.
-A few of these items of EC gear I discovered after my son had transitioned to undies, but I plan to use them if I get the opportunity to practice EC with another baby.
-To receive discounts on some of these EC supplies, please visit our Elimination Communication Coupons page.
+I used most of these elimination communication supplies at some point along my children's potty learning journeys, and I'm happy to share what worked well for our family.
+I do my best to keep this list up to date.
+If you know of a useful tool for elimination communication, please let me know in the comments at the bottom of the page.
+To receive discounts on some of these EC supplies, please see our Elimination Communication Coupons.

 Disclosure: This post contains affiliate links.
 If you click on an affiliate link and make a purchase, I will earn a small commission, at no extra cost to you.
 Thanks for your support!